Booooooomy/Booooooomy.github.io/_posts/2018-07-02-Reference-and-address.md

 # Reference variable(only possible on C++, doesn't work on C)

 A reference is a simple reference datatype that is relatively less powerful but safer than the pointer type.
 If int& a = b;, a is an alias of b. a is just another name of b.
 So a is b.
-Not just its value the same, **but they are just "same"**.
+Not just it's value that's the same, **but they are just "same"**.

 Here is a good example.
 This will show the difference between call by reference and call by value.
 Swap is a function that swaps the value of x and y.